szmer/ActualScan/README.md

 Note that `while True` loops in the website container generally produce an unending stream of transaction, so it may have to be restarted.

-## Debugging Scrapy, Reddit scraper
+## Debugging the Reddit scraper

-- change the call in scrapy_process.py, reddit_process.py to -L INFO or -L DEBUG
+- change the call in the reddit process to -L INFO or -L DEBUG

 # Solr cores